 However, 4 days is certainly enough to get the best out of a trip to Oahu.
-Limiting your time to 4 days in Oahu can give many travelers extra time to explore Maui or the big island of Hawaii.
+Limiting your time to 4 days in Oahu can give many travelers extra time to explore Maui and gorgeous Haleakala National Park or the big island of Hawaii.

 Here is a quick overview of this Oahu itinerary and what to expect before you visit the most populated island in Hawaii: